iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > This app should have an option to work at 50% or even less of the processing power while not charging my phone.
 It doesn't really make sense when most smartphones have an ultra fast charging and doesn't need to be charged overnight.
 EDIT: App stopped working and doesn't do any calculations anymore...<br> :date: __2020-10-31 22:27:03__

 > Interesting idea but still having issues with the app crashing.<br> :date: __2020-10-08 15:54:04__

-> I'm having a lot of technical difficulties with this app quite recently.
-I've had to uninstall the app 4 times, and install again just to get it to work properly.
-Apart from that, I love this app.
-Please fix this problem.
-Thank you.<br> :date: __2020-10-04 15:11:35__